Optimized & Industry-ready Solutions

 Test Battery Design and EEOC Documentation

-Additionally, AEI prepares the documentation required by the EEOC, which outlines how the job analysis was performed, how the test battery was designed, how the battery relates to performing the job, and other evidence of validity for the test battery.
+Additionally, AEI prepares the documentation required by the EEOC, which outlines how the job analysis was performed, how the test battery was designed, how the battery relates to performing the job, and other evidence of the validity of the test battery.
 The whole Advanced Ergonomics implementation process is designed to meet EEOC requirements set forth in the Uniform Guidelines on Employee Selection Procedures, which state that testing programs be validated as being specifically related to the job demands and being predictive of job performance.

 Clinic Training and Testing